Machiavellianism (psychology): Cross-cultural studies

 There have been many studies on how Machiavellianism is presented in people from different countries and with different cultures.
 Multiple studies found that in nearly all countries, men scored higher than women in Machiavellianism, and that the gender differences were notable.
 The populations of many other countries varied from their western counterparts in their levels of dark triad traits overall, which the authors of one study attributed to sociopolitical factors and levels of economic engagement.
 In another cross cultural study, Machiavellianism also showed associations with limited interactive or normative values.
 A study investigated the relationship between emotion recognition and dark personality traits (including Machiavellianism) across cultures.
 The effects were gender and culture-dependent.
 Among both German males and females, Machiavellianism showed strong positive associations with emotionally manipulative tactics.
 Some scholars noted an issue with many cross cultural studies on machiavellianism, primarily that "researchers have used measures of Machiavellianism (Mach IV) which were derived from Western concepts and which may not have similar meanings when applied to non-Western groups."
+High Machiavellianism scores were associated with higher levels of ethnocentrism, but the motivations were for self interest rather than genuine group loyalty.